syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * true

-When set to true, highlights the work hours of the Scheduler.
+When set to true, highlights the work hours of the Schedule.

 #### Example

-To disable the highlighting of Scheduler work hours,
+To disable the highlighting of Schedule work hours,

 {% highlight html %}